 How you react to the events around you influence how happy your life turns out.
 If you have thin skin and choose to take all the things that happen around you personally, they will affect your happiness levels.
 You cannot control what happens around you but you can control your reaction to what happens around you.

-Captain jack sparrow says ‘the problem is not the problem, but the reaction towards the problem’.
+Captain Jack Sparrow says ‘the problem is not the problem, but the reaction towards the problem’.
 All around you, unfavorable things will happen.
 People will hurt each other, say mean things to each other and to you, among other things.
 However, how you choose to react to the things around you, choose to control your reaction, will influence how happy you are.

-3. Control your relationships
+3. Take charge of your relationships

 You are in charge of the relationships that you develop.
 The choice of the right relationships can be the main contributor to your happiness.
 For example, if you choose to cut off toxic people from your life, you have made a step towards happiness.
 Learn to develop interdependent relationships rather than co-dependent relationships.